 2. High School Teacher in Photography and Visual Arts

 When it comes to the job market, teachers get a pretty sweet deal.
 They get way more time off work, thanks to the school calendar.
 And union membership means that their pay is often bumped up, well above that which they’d be able to earn with a job in the private sector.
 Because of this, teaching has its benefits.
 But things get even better when you get to introduce the next generation to photography – a passion you love.

 To get a career in photography teaching in a school usually requires a college degree, but not always.
 Many private schools hire on the basis of talent, rather than bureaucratic requirements, meaning that people without a college degree can still find work in these environments.
 Budding photography teachers can get a feel for what the job is like by shadowing another teacher in the role.

 There’s big demand right now for people to take quality photos of families.
 People want to be able to look back with a sense of nostalgia on critical times in their family’s past.
 It’s your job to facilitate those memories – but it involves a lot more than just taking the shot.

 You’ll have to work with families, and screaming children, to get them to pose in the right way.
 And you’ll have to come up with compositions that reflect the unique nature of each family.

-Excellent interpersonal skills are required, as well as a strong portfolio of portrait clients if you’re looking for a job with another photography business.
+Excellent interpersonal skills are required, as well as a strong portfolio of portrait clients if you’re looking for a career in photography.